coleifer/peewee/docs/peewee/models.rst

 Creating a custom field
 ^^^^^^^^^^^^^^^^^^^^^^^

-It isn't too difficult to add support for custom field types in peewee.
+It is easy to add support for custom field types in peewee.
 In this example we will create a UUID field for postgresql (which has a native UUID column type).

 To add a custom field type you need to first identify what type of column the field data will be stored in.
 If you just want to add python behavior atop,